The History of Riesling and Classic German Dishes

 They have a long history full of traditions of cooking and eating meat.
 One such recipe is Königsberger Klopse.

 This dish originated in the once long-standing Prussian Empire.
 It gets its name from Königsberg, a city that fell during the destruction of World War II.
 Funnily enough, That city is now called Kaliningrad and it is actually in Russia – Thanks to the Russian occupation of the city.
 Some credit its creation to a cook from a wealthy family who was one of Stalin’s closest allies.

 Once the German Democratic Republic was formed, the name of this dish was revamped as Kochklopse.
 Kochklopse means “boiled meatballs”.

 They are then boiled in the rest of the broth, taken out once cooked and a roux is added to form the base for the sauce.
-You then add in capers, and white wine, seasoning to your tastes – peppercorns are highly encouraged – add in some lemon juice, sour cream and sugar and Voila!
+You then add capers, and white wine, seasoning to your tastes – peppercorns are highly encouraged – add in some lemon juice, sour cream, and sugar, and Voila!

-This rather quirky mix of ingredients for meatballs is an absolute explosion of flavours, you will be going back for seconds, and maybe even thirds!
+This rather quirky mix of ingredients for meatballs is an absolute explosion of flavors, you will be going back for seconds, and maybe even thirds!

 Maultaschen – Meat-filled dumplings(or“Mouth bags” if directly translated)

 This dish hails from Swabia, A region in Southern Germany.
 It is one of if not the most typical Swabian delicacies.

 This dish has a long history and is traditionally associated with Lent.